ninja225/requirement-analysis/README.md

 3. **Efficient Resource Utilization**
    With well-defined requirements, teams can allocate time, budget, and technical resources more effectively.
 This prevents wasted effort on unnecessary features and ensures that development is focused on delivering the highest-value outcomes.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves a series of structured activities to ensure that the system being developed meets the needs of stakeholders.
+The five key activities are:

+- **Requirement Gathering**
+  Collecting initial information from stakeholders, customers, and users about what the system should achieve.
+This step sets the foundation for further analysis.

+- **Requirement Elicitation**
+  Using techniques such as interviews, surveys, workshops, brainstorming, and observation to uncover explicit and hidden requirements from stakeholders.

+- **Requirement Documentation**
+  Recording requirements in a clear, organized, and structured manner (e.g., using Software Requirement Specification (SRS) documents).
+Documentation ensures requirements are accessible to all stakeholders.

+- **Requirement Analysis and Modeling**
+  Analyzing requirements for feasibility, consistency, and completeness.
+Modeling techniques like use case diagrams, data flow diagrams (DFDs), or UML diagrams may be used to visualize and refine requirements.

+- **Requirement Validation**
+  Ensuring that the documented requirements accurately reflect stakeholder needs.
+This may involve reviews, walkthroughs, or prototyping to confirm correctness and completeness.